Call for Proposals at PUSH UX 2026

 Show us that your talk and take-aways are built on your own original thinking and practice.

-Nothing beats personal experience: Real case studies, real failure, real advice.
+Nothing beats personal experience: real case studies, real failure, real advice.

-The holy grail: Showing how you solve specific problems in real projects – this behind-the-scenes look at other practices and companies will strongly resonate with the audience, and our curators.
+The holy grail: showing how you solve specific problems in real projects – this behind-the-scenes look at other practices and companies will strongly resonate with the audience, and our curators.

 Do's and don'ts to make your proposal stand out